The thinking and the people behind The Centre for Legal Leadership (CLL).

 We formed a team of in-house legal experts from diverse backgrounds.
 Their mission was to write, review and comment on content so that what we publish is relevant and appropriate in as many in-house contexts as possible.

 In specialist areas increasingly relevant to in-house lawyers, such as mental health, Bitcoin and financial statements, we brought in experts to write the copy.
-We then made it lawyer-friendly through our review process.
+We then made it lawyer-relevant through our review process.

 Is everything here relevant to me?

 That said, most of the articles here will be relevant to you most of the time, regardless of the jurisdiction, scale, type of organisation or sector you work in.
-In time, as you add your comments and we fine-tune these pieces, they’ll become even more valuable to you.
+In time, as you add your comments and we fine-tune the content, they’ll become even more valuable to you.